org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 enrichment can add new vulnerabilities, but require vulnerability information themselves, the enrichment steps have to be performed after those.

+## GHSA Vulnerabilities

+→ `GhsaVulnerabilitiesEnrichment` / `ghsaVulnerabilitiesEnrichment`

+The GHSA vulnerability from inventory data step works a bit differently, as it does not use CPE information to match vulnerabilities.
+See [understanding GHSA data](../ghsa/understanding-data.md#artifacts-to-advisories-to-cve) for more details on the process of matching GHSA advisories to artifacts.

+Depending on the inventory, you might want to activate or deactivate certain GHSA matchers, like Maven or NPM.
+You can do this using the configuration parameters listed below:

+### Configuration Parameters

+- `boolean maven = false`
+- `boolean packagist = false`
+- `boolean rubygems = false`
+- `boolean githubactions = false`
+- `boolean pypi = false`
+- `boolean purl_type_swift = false`
+- `boolean go = = false`
+- `boolean hex = false`
+- `boolean npm = false`
+- `boolean crates_io = false`
+- `boolean pub = false`
+- `boolean nuget = false`
+- `boolean githubReviewed = false`

+The last parameter `githubReviewed` is a special one.
+It is not a matcher, but a filter.
+If set to `true`, only GHSA advisories that have been reviewed by GitHub will be matched.
+In most cases, this will not have too big of an impact, as most advisories that have not been reviewed, also don't have matching information attached to them, meaning they wouldn't be matched anyway.

+All others will activate matchers for the given package manager.
+See the `GhsaEcosystem` enum for a list of the currently supported package managers out of the ones listed above.

 ## NVD CVE details filling

 → `NvdCveDetailsFillingEnrichment` / `nvdCveFillDetailsEnrichment`